If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Five-level wash system including two spray arms.
+• Thorough: Five-level wash system with two spray arms.

 Cons